Have been a father for 10 years! I thought I would share with you what fatherhood means to me and the journey so far. This is MY experience.

 Loving the kids also means that I do not spare the rod, at times it hurts to see them cry but I know its necessary.
 I would rather they are disciplined by my loving hand than by the heavy hand of the law.
 “Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord.”
 Its keeping that balance that is very important and is no easy job.
 But the rewards a great.
 Some we will only reap when our kids have left our home.

 Fathering two kids who are of similar age you become a ref mediating between various battles and misunderstandings.
 They also conspire.
 Sometimes wrong decision are made in disciplining the wrong child!
 But I have learnt to apologise to the kids when that happens.
 I realised as well we were not as clever as we were thought we were while growing up.
 Parents can see through a lot the lies and gimmicks.

 “How can two walk together unless they agree?”
 Choose your friends who influence you carefully as a father.
 As a rule the closest people to me are other fathers, christians to be specific.
-I also spend a lot of time with young men who are about to marry, and share as much with them as possible.
-I encourage them to marry and try my level best to show them that marriage is a beautiful thing and fatherhood is something worthy to be desired.
+I also spend a lot of time with young men who are about to marry.
+Share as much with them as possible.
+Encouraging them to marry.
+Trying my level best to show them that marriage is a beautiful thing.
+Fatherhood is something honourable and worthy to be desired.

 I try my very best to answer all of my children questions, tough as it maybe.
 But its important I provide answers otherwise someone else will.